AdaCore/alt-ergo/INSTALL.md

    Alt-Ergo will try to load a local plugin called "satML-plugin.cmxs".
 If this fails, Alt-Ergo tries to load it from the default plugins directory (execute "alt-ergo -where plugins" to see its absolute path).
 You can also provide a relative or an absolute path as shown by the second command above.
+Also, you should replace ".cmxs" by ".cma" if you are working with bytcode binaries.

+- The Fm-Simplex plugin can be used as follows:

+        $ alt-ergo -inequalities-plugin fm-simplex-plugin.cmxs [other-options] file.why
+        $ alt-ergo -inequalities-plugin some-path/fm-simplex-plugin.cmxs [other-options] file.why

+   Alt-Ergo will try to load a local plugin called "fm-simplex-plugin.cmxs".
+If this fails, Alt-Ergo tries to load it from the default plugins directory (execute "alt-ergo -where plugins" to see its absolute path).
+You can also provide a relative or an absolute path as shown by the second command above.
+Also, you should replace ".cmxs" by ".cma" if you are working with bytcode binaries.

+- The profiler plugin can be used as follows:

+        $ alt-ergo -profiling 1. -profiling-plugin profiler-plugin.cmxs [other-options] file.why
+        $ alt-ergo -profiling 1. -profiling-plugin some-path/profiler-plugin.cmxs [other-options] file.why

+   Alt-Ergo will try to load a local plugin called "profiler-plugin.cmxs".
+If this fails, Alt-Ergo tries to load it from the default plugins directory (execute "alt-ergo -where plugins" to see its absolute path).
+You can also provide a relative or an absolute path as shown by the second command above.
 Also, you